TranslucentComputing/webinar-slack-bot/docs/python.md

 ## Python

 Python is a high-level, interpreted programming language known for its simplicity, readability, and versatility.
 It's widely used in various fields, from web development to data science and artificial intelligence.
+​
 To manage the Python version and third party libraries we are using pyenv and Poetry.
-For the Python project management we use pyproject.toml configuration file.
+For the Python project management we use the pyproject.toml configuration file.

 `pyenv` is a tool for managing multiple Python versions on a single system.
 It's especially useful in environments where different projects require different Python versions.
-Additionally, we are using `pyenv-virtualenv` plugin.
+Additionally, we are using the `pyenv-virtualenv` plugin.

 *[Install link](https://realpython.com/intro-to-pyenv/#installing-pyenv)*.